kweav/prepwork_revamp/docs/01-goals.md

 ## Learning objectives

-This set of prepwork chapters is intended to give you a brief exposure to the fundamentals of the Python programming language.
+This set of prepwork chapters is intended to give you a brief exposure to the fundamentals of Bash and the Python programming language.
 By the time you've completed the prepwork, you should be able to

 * Navigate around a file system using the command line
 * Understand why we use both bash and Python in Computational Biology to analyze biological data